sergio-gomez/Radalib/radalib-README.txt

 - radalib\compiled
     Object files obtained from the compilation of the source packages.
-By default, they are for Windows; they need to be rebuild when working in other platforms.
+By default, they are for Windows; they need to be rebuilt when working in other platforms.

 - radalib\maintenance
     Scripts to simplify the upgrade and installation of Radalib in the different platforms.

-The size of radalib at version radalib-20160202-112148 is:
+The size of radalib at version radalib-20160227-144606 is:

 Code   :   249 Ada files
-Files  :   658 files
+Files  :   654 files
-Source : 60348 lines of Ada code
+Source : 60407 lines of Ada code

 -----------